 The bill is extensive, taking under its ambit a range of legal documents, instruments and administrative bodies, which deal with the appointment, duties and functions of medical and financial guardians.
 The new laws also interact with existing laws about succession and advanced health care.

 One aspect of the legal reform deals with Guardians appointed through Enduring Guardian (EG) and Enduring Power of Attorney documents (EPOA) and Administrators appointed by Queensland Civil and Administrative Tribunal.
 Administrators and/or Guardians make personal, health and financial decisions on the behalf of a person who has lost capacity.
-A person of any age can lose capacity with a mental illness, brain injury, dementia or other disease.
+A person of any age can lose capacity with a mental illness, brain injury, dementia or another disease.
 Administrators can make financial decisions, and legal decisions related to financial matters, on behalf of the adult.
 Guardians can make decisions on personal, health and lifestyle matters as well as other legal matters not related to the adult’s finances or property.

 The new laws ensure: